 How to get water out of the bottom of a hot tub

 Whatever method you use to drain a hot tub, inevitably, you will be left with about an inch at the bottom.
-I have tried a few methods to remove this but in the end, I always fall back to using a bucket and a large sponge to remove this water.
+I have tried a few methods to remove this, but in the end, I always fall back on using a bucket and a large sponge.

 You will have to get into the hot tub to do this but with a large sponge (the sort you might wash your car with) you can soak up the water in no time and squeeze it into the bucket.
 It only takes a few minutes and then you are done.